cpsc-fall-2023/cpsc-120-portfolio/README.md

 ### Unpublishing

-Should you wish to remove your portfolio from the World Wide Web, you can [remove your repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository) after you have received a grade for the assignment.
+Should you wish to unpublish your portfolio from the World Wide Web, you can [remove your repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository) after you have received a grade for the assignment.
 Please retain a copy for your records.